bohoril/vladislav-nikolaev/README.md

 To run tests use the command:

 `./gradlew clean :mobile-tests:test`

+To open the existing TestNG report use the command:

+`open mobile-tests/testng-report/test/index.html`

 **Approach**
 The framework is designed to cover the main functionality of the Monefy mobile application.